Supersymmetry: Extension of possible symmetry groups

 One reason that physicists explored supersymmetry is because it offers an extension to the more familiar symmetries of quantum field theory.
 These symmetries are grouped into the Poincaré group and internal symmetries and the Coleman–Mandula theorem showed that under certain assumptions, the symmetries of the S-matrix must be a direct product of the Poincaré group with a compact internal symmetry group or if there is not any mass gap, the conformal group with a compact internal symmetry group.
 In 1971 Golfand and Likhtman were the first to show that the Poincaré algebra can be extended through introduction of four anticommuting spinor generators (in four dimensions), which later became known as supercharges.
 In 1975, the Haag–Łopuszański–Sohnius theorem analyzed all possible superalgebras in the general form, including those with an extended number of the supergenerators and central charges.
 This extended super-Poincaré algebra paved the way for obtaining a very large and important class of supersymmetric field theories.

-The supersymmetry algebra
+Supersymmetry algebra

 Traditional symmetries of physics are generated by objects that transform by the tensor representations of the Poincaré group and internal symmetries.
 Supersymmetries, however, are generated by objects that transform by the spin representations.
 According to the spin-statistics theorem, bosonic fields commute while fermionic fields anticommute.
 Combining the two kinds of fields into a single algebra requires the introduction of a Z2-grading under which the bosons are the even elements and the fermions are the odd elements.
 Such an algebra is called a Lie superalgebra.

 The simplest supersymmetric extension of the Poincaré algebra is the Super-Poincaré algebra.
 Expressed in terms of two Weyl spinors, has the following anti-commutation relation: